metaplex-foundation/developer-hub/src/pages/storage-providers.md

 ### NFT.Storage

-[NFT.Storage](https://nft.storage) is a free service that provides long-term NFT data storage on the decentralized [Filecoin](https://filecoin.io) network with fast retrieval through [IPFS][IPFS].
+[The NFT.Storage flagship product](https://nft.storage/nft-storage-flagship-product) focuses on the enduring preservation of NFTs with a low one-time fee per.
+First mint your NFTs, then send us the NFT data that we preserve in endowment-backed long-term Filecoin storage.
+As an NFT.Storage user, you support our platform when you choose Pinata and Lighthouse for hot storage and [use our referral links here](https://nft.storage/blog/announcing-our-new-partnerships-with-pinata-and-lighthouse), helping to sustain our valuable public goods.
+Your NFTs will also be included in the NFT Token Checker, a tool for block explorers, marketplaces and wallets to show verification that NFT collections, tokens, and CIDs are preserved by NFT.Storage.

-NFT.Storage currently supports files up to 31 Gib and does not charge for storage.
+[NFT.Storage Classic](https://nft.storage/nft-storage-classic) is a free service that provides hot data storage on the decentralized Filecoin network with fast retrieval through IPFS.
+As of June 30, 2024, we have officially decommissioned NFT.Storage Classic uploads, however retrieval of existing data remains operational.
+For NFT data already uploaded through NFT.Storage Classic, the NFT.Storage Gateway makes the data retrievable on block explorers, marketplaces and dapps.

 ### Shadow Drive